CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Read this rim vs. disc brakes comparison to learn more.

 My opinion is, and I discussed this topic with a few of my friends who ride mountain bikes, that it is better to buy a bike with good rim brakes than with bad disc brakes.
 If the 2 bikes have the same price and similar components, but the one has disc brakes and the other rim brakes, go for the one with rim brakes.

 Mountain Bike Size

 The last thing you should consider is the correct bike size to prevent injuries and increase your riding comfort.

 If you can’t try it in person because you order it online, don’t worry.
 Feel free to take advantage of this mountain bike size chart or use my bike size calculator.
 It will calculate the mountain bike size based on your inseam height.

 Mountain Bikes Under $500 FAQ

-This post is regularly updated to provide you the most up to date tips on products.
+This post is regularly updated to provide the most up-to-date product tips.
 If you find a product that is not up to date, please, contact me.